Luisa Stefani: 2020

-2021: Historic Olympic bronze medal, first WTA 1000 title, injury & early season ending
+2021: Olympic bronze medal, WTA 1000 title, world No. 9 & injury

 Stefani and Carter reached their first WTA 1000 final at the 2021 Miami Open.

-Stefani had to pass on the French Open after being forced to endure an emergency appendicitis surgery.
+Stefani had to pass on the French Open, after being forced to endure an emergency appendicitis surgery.
 With Carter getting a season-ending injury at Wimbledon, Stefani announced she would spend the rest of the year with Gabriela Dabrowski.

 At the postponed Tokyo Olympics, Stefani won a bronze medal, partnering Laura Pigossi.
-They beat Russians Elena Vesnina and Veronika Kudermetova after saving four match points in the final super tiebreak.
-Pigossi and Stefani became the first Brazilians in history to obtain an Olympic medal in tennis, surpassing Fernando Meligeni's campaign that took 4th place in 1996.
+Stefani and Pigossi were only granted entry to the Olympics one week before the 2020 Games opened, with Stefani ranked No. 23 in the doubles rankings and Pigossi at No. 190, and had only played together once previously—a defeat at the 2020 Fed Cup.
+Saving four match points against Czech players Karolína Plíšková and Markéta Vondroušová in the round of 16, they beat Veronika Kudermetova and defending gold medalist Elena Vesnina after saving four match points in the final super tiebreak.
+Pigossi and Stefani became the first Brazilians in history to obtain an Olympic medal in tennis.

-Following the Olympics, seeded fifth, Stefani won her first WTA 1000 partnering Dabrowski at the Canadian Open avenging their loss in the San Jose Classic final to Darija Jurak and Andreja Klepac.
-The following week, they followed this successful run by another, reaching the WTA 1000 final at the Cincinnati Open by defeating current Olympic champions, second seeded pair Krejciková/Siniaková.
+Following the Olympics, seeded fifth, Stefani won her first WTA 1000, partnering Dabrowski, at the Canadian Open avenging their loss in the Silicon Valley Classic final to Darija Jurak and Andreja Klepač.
+The following week, they followed this successful run by another, reaching the WTA 1000 final at the Cincinnati Open by defeating current Olympic champions, second seeded pair of Krejciková and Siniaková.
 They lost the final to Sam Stosur and Zhang Shuai.

-The US Open had Stefani reaching her first Grand Slam semifinal and fifth straight in 2021, only to injure her knee in the decisive game against Coco Gauff and Caty McNally and withdraw.
+The US Open had Stefani reaching her first major semifinal and fifth straight in 2021, partnering with Gabriela Dabrowski, only to injure her knee in the decisive game against Coco Gauff and Caty McNally and withdraw.
 Stefani had to sit out the rest of the season following surgery to mend the anterior cruciate ligament injury.
 Still in November, she rose to No. 9 of the doubles rankings.
 The only other Brazilian woman to rank so high was Maria Bueno before the Open era.

-2022: Return to the courts, second WTA 1000 title, top 50 return
+2022: Back to WTA Tour, second WTA 1000 title, return to top 50

-After nearly a year of recovering from her knee injury, Stefani announced her return to play at the Pan Pacific Open in Tokyo in September 2022, partnered with Ena Shibahara.
+After nearly a year of recovering from her knee injury, Stefani announced her return to play at the Pan Pacific Open in Tokyo in September, partnered with Ena Shibahara.
 Before that, she visited the US Open to train among the WTA's best players.
-During the Grand Slam, she arranged with Dabrowski for both to play the 2022 Chennai Open the week before Tokyo.
+During the major event, she arranged with Dabrowski for both to play the Chennai Open the week before Tokyo.
 Stefani returned to the courts winning the WTA 250 title in Chennai along with Dabrowski.